 - A new assistive device like a walker or wheelchair or trouble using your device

-Call an Amedisys home health agency near you to find out if home health services are covered where you call home.
+Amedisys is one of the largest and most trusted in-home care providers in the U.S. We’ve been serving patients and families since 1982, providing expert care to over 499,000 people each year.
+Call an Amedisys home health agency near you to find out if our home health services are covered where you live.